-Dual Diagnosis Treatment Centers Look at Anxiety & Addiction
+Why Dual Diagnosis Treatment Centers Are Necessary for Anxiety & Addiction

 Living with a mental health diagnosis, like anxiety, can be challenging enough.
 Struggling with addiction or a substance use disorder at the same time can be overwhelming.
 When someone experiences at least one mental health diagnosis and a substance use disorder, it is called dual diagnosis or a co-occurring disorder.
 About half of people with a mental health diagnosis are also affected by substance abuse.
 The good news is that specialized treatment is available, and a life of sobriety and good health is possible.
 Read on to learn more about anxiety and addiction and learn if dual diagnosis treatment centers might be a good choice for you or your loved one.